JakubIllner/jakubillner.github.io/_posts/2023-03-27-adb-data-pipelines.markdown

 # __Summary__

-## Import Pipelines
+## Load Pipelines

 In a Data Lakehouse, you have a design choice if to query data in an object storage in-place, using external tables and DBMS_CLOUD package, or if to load object storage data into Autonomous Data Warehouse and run the query against data in the database.
-Data Pipelines bring parity to these choices - creating import pipelines is as easy as creating external tables.
-And, import pipelines support same object storages and same file formats as external tables.
+Data Pipelines bring parity to these choices - creating load pipelines is as easy as creating external tables.
+And, load pipelines support same object storages and same file formats as external tables.

-__If you need an easy and reliable way to regularly import your data 1:1 from an object storage to Autonomous Data Warehouse, import pipelines provide the perfect tool for this task.__ You can use them to sync an object storage with the Autonomous Data Warehouse, to improve performance of your object storage queries, or to load data from a staging area in the object storage.
+__If you need an easy and reliable way to regularly import your data 1:1 from an object storage to Autonomous Data Warehouse, load pipelines provide the perfect tool for this task.__ You can use them to sync an object storage with the Autonomous Data Warehouse, to improve performance of your object storage queries, or to load data from a staging area in the object storage.